hoda223/shaheen-Family/README.md

 # shaheen-Family
 I am a deaf Palestinian living in the besieged Gaza Strip.
 I am married and deaf.
 My husband is deaf, and I have four children
+Donate to me on this website, or help spread this link.
+Ask your relatives and friends to share the link on your accounts and social media platforms.
+We are collecting donations to leave Gaza with my children, for peace.
+I hope to reach my goal.
+Stand with us and support us.
+I am Hoda, deaf and mute, living in Gaza.
+I am married to a deaf and mute man.
+I have four children, one of them has a thyroid gland disease and vitiligo and needs treatment for the thyroid gland.
+The other one has a blood clot in her face and needs a face operation.
+I hope you will help my family and support us in these difficult times that we are living in an ongoing war.
+I hope you will donate to our campaign to help us fight hunger, me and my family in Gaza.